EzekielBakwena/Botswana-Premier-League/README.md

 ** Defining the attributes on each class
- Parent class ClubEntity has a protected attribute named: clubName;
+ Parent class ClubEntity has a private attribute named: clubName;

-Team class private attributes include:
+Sub class Team class private attributes : yearFounded;
-  Stadium
-  Home Town
-  rivals
-  table
+  stadiumName;
+  homeTown;
+  rivalTeam;

-Table class private attributes include:
+Sub class Table class has private attributes: matchesPlayed;
-  Matches played
-  Wins
-  Losses
-  Draws
-  Points
+  matchesWon;
+  matchesDrawn;
+  matchesLost;
+  pointsAttained;

 ** Adding constructors to both our domain classes
+We added ClubEntity,Team and Table constructors to their respective classes along with the this keyword. to the attributes

+**We then added getters and setters for the aforementioned attributes above.